Electrode-iOS/Swift-Community-Best-Practices/README.markdown

 ### Converting Instances

-When creating code to convert instances from one type to another `init()` methods:
+When creating code to convert instances from one type to another use `init()` methods:

 ```swift
 extension NSColor {